Fixing Cloudflare 525 Errors When Pointing a Domain to Fly.io

 www.example.com AAAA <fly-io-ipv6-address> (Proxied)

-No A record needed if Fly.io only gave IPv6 - Cloudflare will still proxy fine.
-Why IPv6 only works: Cloudflare terminates at edge (dual stack) then connects over IPv6 downstream.
+No A record needed if Fly.io only gave IPv6.
+Cloudflare terminates at edge (dual stack) then connects over IPv6 downstream.

-Preserve ACME records: Existing _acme-challenge CNAMEs (added earlier by Fly.io automation) were left intact.
+Preserve ACME records.
+Leave existing _acme-challenge CNAMEs intact.
 These allow Let's Encrypt to validate via DNS-01.

-Wait for propagation: TTL + resolver caches required a short wait (a few minutes).
-Verify via dig from several public resolvers.
+Wait for propagation.
+TTL and resolver caches need a few minutes.
+Verify with dig from several public resolvers.

-Let Fly.io re-issue certificates: Once DNS pointed correctly, Fly.io's dashboard showed domain status as Verified with RSA + ECDSA issued.
-Cloudflare SSL Mode set to Full (Strict) (or at least Full).
-Not Flexible.
-Why Strict matters: Ensures Cloudflare validates the origin cert chain instead of ignoring it or being lax.
+Let Fly.io re-issue certificates: Once DNS points correctly, Fly.io's dashboard shows domain status as Verified with RSA + ECDSA issued.
+Set Cloudflare SSL Mode to Full (Strict), not Flexible.
+Strict ensures Cloudflare validates the origin cert chain instead of ignoring it.

 - DNS returned just the Fly.io AAAA for apex + www